 *Angie’s List – This is one of the biggest review sites online.
 If you don’t check out any other one, do check Angie’s List for anything that is said about the contractor.

 *Membership/Licensing – Look for verification of licensing and any professional organizations the business belongs to.
-Both of these can give you information of the quality of training the contractors have received, as well as standards of performance they meet for various organizations.
+Both of these can give you information of the quality of training the contractors have received.
+It also reveals the standards of performance they meet for various organizations.

-Taking the time to do your homework before you have even contacted the contractor personally can help narrow down your list.
-This is your money and your home that is involved and you want to make sure you find someone to do the job correctly the first time.
+Take the time to do your homework before you have even contacted the contractor personally to help narrow down your list.
+This is your money and your home that is involved, so you want to make sure you find someone to do the job correctly the first time.